cuplv/verivita/README.md

 A detailed walkthrough of a defect we found can be seen in the [Verivita_yamba_explanation](https://github.com/cuplv/verivita_yamba_explanation).

+A web demo tutorial is available at [pages/tutorial].

 # High Level Process For Use

 - Create trace of Android application (See [TraceRunner](https://github.com/cuplv/TraceRunner) submodule)